bbcmicrobit/micropython/docs/index.rst

 .. note::

-   MicroPython will not work in the MakeCode editor, as this uses a `different version of Python. <https://support.microbit.org/support/solutions/articles/19000111744-makecode-python-and-micropython>`_
+   The MicroPython API will not work in the MakeCode editor, as this uses a `different version of Python. <https://support.microbit.org/support/solutions/articles/19000111744-makecode-python-and-micropython>`_

 .. image:: comic.png